xinruixie/CLCV22323/1/favorite_passage.md

-"Becauze of their nocturnal hibits, owls have been regarded by suberstitious people as birds of ill omen.
-They ave been asociated with dath, althou the Greeks considered them wise." ---Owls of the World (2nd Edition)
+"Because of their nocturnal hibits, owls have been regarded by superstitious people as birds of ill omen.
+They have been associated with death, although the Greeks considered them wise." ---Owls of the World (2nd Edition)
 # hint: thinking about both typo and factual error